defund12/defund12.org/.github/ISSUE_TEMPLATE/REQUEST_FEATURE.md

 ### Feature request guidelines
 * What is the use case for the suggested feature?
 * Does the feature fit the scope and goals of defund12.org?
+We are focused on making it as easy as possible to contact local elected officials about police defunding.
-* Provide as much detail and context as possible regarding how the feature will be used.
+* Provide as much detail and context as possible about how the feature will be used.
 Being specific helps us envision the feature and make it a reality.
 * Can you lead the development of the feature?